top of page

 PhD Student

-Negar received her master's degree in Materials Engineering from Isfahan University of Technology in 2019.
-Her master project was based on the synthesis and characterization of an adhesive and injectable nanocomposite hydrogel as a potential surgical sealant.
-She currently works on stimuli-responsive smart materials.
+Negar received her master’s degree in Materials Engineering from Isfahan University of Technology in 2019.
+Her master’s research focused on the synthesis and characterization of an adhesive and injectable nanocomposite hydrogel as a potential surgical sealant.
+She is currently pursuing her PhD, where her research centers on the synthesis of life-like materials within the field of stimuli-responsive smart materials.

 Ian_Ross_Headshot.jpg